 The City's code enforcement process is reactive and complaint-based.
 However, it is estimated that only 43 homes (0.5 percent of the housing stock) are in need of rehabilitation, and 7 (less than 0.1 percent of the housing stock) are in need of replacement.
-The neighborhoods with the greatest need for rehabilitation are in the southeast and central core.
+The neighborhoods with the greatest need for rehabilitation are in the southeast and central core where approximately 6-7 percent of the housing stock are in need of rehabilitation, and approximately 1 percent of the housing stock are in need of replacement.
 A more proactive code enforcement procedure is not necessary to ensure safe housing conditions in the city.
 However, as part of Program 24, the City will refer income-eligible households to County housing rehabilitation programs and will target assistance for property owners and landlords of rental properties for assistance in making any necessary code corrections.
 These efforts are expected to promote place-based revitalization and assist in reducing displacement risk for residents by enabling them to remain in their home and community.